 Stacey Dash went from ’90s movie star to Fox News pundit.
-Now, she’s apologizing for her ‘arrogant pride and anger.'
+Now, she’s apologizing for being ‘prideful and angry’

 But after a mob of Trump supporters stormed into the Capitol earlier this year, Dash called the riots “appalling and stupid.”

 “When that happened I was like, ‘Ok, I’m done.
-I’m truly done,'" she told the Daily Mail.
+I’m truly done,’ ” she told the Daily Mail.
 “Because senseless violence of any kind I denounce.”

 That doesn’t mean she has shed all of her more conservative beliefs.
 As Dash told the Daily Mail, she is “not a feminist” and does not believe in identity politics.
 Her latest film project, the much-challenged “Roe v.
-Wade,” is a conservative retelling of the landmark Supreme Court case that premiered at the Conservative Political Action Conference last month.
+Wade,” is a conservative retelling of the landmark Supreme Court case that premiered at the Conservative Political Action Conference last month in Orlando.

 Still, “being a supporter of Trump has put me in some kind of box that I don’t belong in.
 But he’s not the president,” she said.
 “I’m going to give the president that we have right now a chance.”